Sebastiaan Bornauw: VfL Wolfsburg

 On 16 July 2021, Köln announced that the club had transferred Bornauw to VfL Wolfsburg, where he signed a contract until 2026.

-He scored his first goal for Wolfsburg on 26 February 2022 in a 2–2 draw against Borussia Mönchengladbach.
+He scored his first goal for Wolfsburg on 26 February 2022 in a 2–2 away draw against Borussia Mönchengladbach.

 Leeds United

 On 1 July 2025, Bornauw signed for Premier League club Leeds United on a four-year deal, for a fee of £5,100,000.
+He made his Premier League debut on 3 December 2025, in the match against Chelsea, coming on as a late substitute for Gabriel Gudmundsson.

+Loan to Hamburger SV

+On 19 August 2026, Bornauw returned to Germany and joined Bundesliga club Hamburger SV, on a loan for the 2026–27 season.

 International career

 Bornauw debuted with the Belgium national football team in a 1–1 friendly draw with Ivory Coast on 8 October 2020.